 - 5. Take pain medication approved by your doctor.

 What Is Breast Engorgement?

 Breast engorgement is a breast swelling that results in a tender, painful breast.
-It’s a sign that the breast is painfully overfilled with milk.
+When it happens, the breasts become overfilled with milk and painful.
 It usually occurs during lactation.

 Breast Engorgement During Pregnancy

 Breast engorgement may happen before childbirth as the body prepares for nursing.
 The breast milk builds up in anticipation of a baby that’s yet to arrive, leading to breast engorgement.

 During pregnancy, breast engorgement is caused mainly by a surge and imbalance in certain hormones.
 Usually, these hormones are oestrogen, progesterone and prolactin.

 Signs and Symptoms of Breast Engorgement